David Davis (Supreme Court justice): Lawyer, legislator, politician, state circuit judge

 Upon his graduation from Yale in 1835, Davis moved to Bloomington, Illinois, to practice law.
 Davis served as a member of the Illinois House of Representatives in 1845 and a delegate to the Illinois constitutional convention in McLean County, 1847.
 From 1848 to 1862, Davis presided over the court of the Illinois Eighth Circuit, the same circuit where his friend, attorney Abraham Lincoln, was practicing.

-Davis was a delegate to the 1860 Republican National Convention in Chicago, serving as Lincoln's campaign manager during the 1860 presidential election and engineering Lincoln's nomination over Ward Hill Lamon and Leonard Swett.
+Davis was a delegate to the 1860 Republican National Convention in Chicago, serving as Lincoln's campaign manager during the 1860 presidential election and, along with Ward Hill Lamon and Leonard Swett, engineering Lincoln's nomination at the Convention.
 After President Lincoln's assassination, Judge Davis was an administrator of his estate.